-Brazil’s culture minister, Sérgio Leitão, told the Estado de S Paulo newspaper that the blaze was most likely caused by an electrical circuit or something of that nature.
+Brazil’s culture minister, Sérgio Leitão, told Estado de S Paulo newspaper that the blaze was most likely caused by a malfunctioning electrical circuit.

-Luiz Fernando Dias Duarte, the museum’s deputy director, explained that museum staff were all too aware that there were fire hazards present in the museum, and went so far as to unplug everything upon closing to prevent a potential fire.
+Luiz Fernando Dias Duarte, the museum’s deputy director, explained that museum staff was all too aware that there were fire hazards present in the museum and went so far as to unplug everything upon closing to prevent a potential fire.

 “It’s a crime that the museum was allowed to get to this shape,” said protester Laura Albuquerque.
 “What happened isn’t just regrettable, it’s devastating and politicians are responsible for it.”

 According to The Guardian, the museum’s budget had fallen from about $130,000 in 2013 to around $84,000 in 2017.
 Independently, the museum had actually secured nearly $5 million that was supposed to go toward a complete renovation of the institution but was never put to use.
 Some speculate that this failure to rebuild facilitated the fire and the subsequent loss of artifacts.

 Those who blame the government the fire claim that politicians chose to focus their spending on the stadiums that were built for the 2016 Summer Olympics and the 2014 FIFA World Cup instead of on the National Museum.
 Because of this, the museum deteriorated.

 “The money spent on each one of those stadiums, a quarter of that would have been enough to make this museum safe and resplendent,” said Duarte.